pantheon-systems/documentation/source/content/drupal-9.md

 ## Test an Existing Drupal Site for Drupal 9 Upgrade Compatibility

+1. Upgrade to the latest Drupal 8.9 release.

+   - Although Drupal supports upgrading to Drupal 9 from Drupal 8.8, ensure that your site is on the latest Drupal 8.9 release before trying Drupal 9 on Pantheon.

 1. Review the [How to Prepare Your Drupal 7 or Drupal 8 Site for Drupal 9](https://www.drupal.org/docs/9/how-to-prepare-your-drupal-7-or-8-site-for-drupal-9) guide on Drupal.org.
-Note that although Drupal supports upgrading to version 9 from version 8.8, you should ensure that your site is on the latest Drupal 8.9 release before trying Drupal 9 on Pantheon.

 1. Use the [Upgrade Status](https://www.drupal.org/project/upgrade_status) Drupal 8/9 module to generate a full report of your site’s compatibility.